Frequently Asked Questions

 Why choose to move to by-trustee area voting?

-The Board of Trustees made the decision to transition to the by-trustee election system to ensure compliance with the California Voters Rights Act (CVRA).
+The Board of Trustees made the decision to transition to the by-trustee election system to ensure compliance with the California Voting Rights Act (CVRA).
 Recently, many cities, school districts and other public entities have been challenged under the California Voting Rights Act (CVRA), leading to very expensive and divisive litigation about their election process.
 The CUHSD Board of Trustees are committed to avoiding expenditures that do not directly benefit the children, families, and communities we serve.
 While CUHSD believes its elections have not been racially polarized, a move to by-trustee area elections enables us to prevent costly litigation in the future and ensure compliance under the law.

 What is the CVRA?